allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 structure it into logical entities that are more human readable, draw boundaries between those entities, define rules of communication and make sure we expose to the public API only what we intended to.

-### What development principles and design patterns could we have incorporate?
+### What development principles and design patterns could we have incorporated?

 #### The single-responsibility principle (SRP)